 Cincinnati, OH – Trade shows are expensive.
 As costs continue to escalate, exhibitors seek promotions which are memorable, trackable and affordable.
 Core-Mark has found a solution that works well for their distribution company, the vendors whose products they sell, and most importantly the customers that they both serve.
 The centerpiece of the program is a sales incentive program based on custom coins.

 As one of the largest distributors of packaged consumer products to the convenience retail industry in North America, Core-Mark knows that trade shows are a great way to show (and sell) products to customers.
 That is why they host regional trade shows each year.
 Last year the Pennsylvania region “had their best and busiest show ever” according to Senior Buyer Don Gavlick.
-A unique sales incentive program centered on custom coins was responsible for a large part of that success.
+A unique sales incentive program centered on custom prize tokens was responsible for a large part of that success.

 Customers typically attended the show, making purchases throughout the day, and stopped by the redemption booth at the end of their day to make a final purchase – this time for themselves rather than for their company.
 Most of the items were available to take home that day, while large items were drop shipped.
-The results were great, as the coins “definitely generated a lot of interest from the customers” recalls Gavlick.
+The results were great, as the prize tokens “definitely generated a lot of interest from the customers” recalls Gavlick.

 In addition to creating interest, the program also seems to have created plenty of sales opportunities for Core-Mark vendors.
 “Hershey and Cadbury Adams which are two of our biggest vendors saw a 20-25% increase in sales from the previous year,” says Gavlick.
 “I am sure this is not all caused by the use of the coins, but they did have an impact in making and closing sales.”

 Gavlick, who is fairly new at Core-Mark, had used similar coin-based programs in the past with success.
-He started the program by ordering 20,000 of the custom coins from Cincinnati-based Osborne Coinage.
+He started the program by ordering 20,000 of the custom tokens from Cincinnati-based Osborne Coinage.
 Then, he purchased premiums – which ranged from about $20 for household electronics, to into the thousands of dollars for trips – for the redemption booth.
 The cost of the premiums was then used to determine the price of the coins, which were sold to vendors (to off-set the cost of the premiums).

 While Gavlick tried to pre-sell coins to the vendors ahead of time, there were several vendors who were hesitant and did not purchase coins beforehand.
-Once the show started, however, and customers began asking about them, the previously-hesitant vendors quickly became sold on the idea – hurrying to find Gavlick to purchase coins.
+Once the show started, however, and customers began asking about them, the previously-hesitant vendors quickly became sold on the idea – hurrying to find Gavlick to purchase prize tokens.

 “Customers caught on quickly to the value of the coins, and used them as bargaining chips to buy more merchandise from the vendors” comments Gavlick.